Install from GitHub

 r_data_types(): Automatic, intelligent type conversion -

-label_map(): Easy extraction of variable labels -
+label_map(): Extract variable labels into a lookup table -

-sample_data(): Generate test data
+sample_data()/generate_survival_data(): Generate labeled test data

 Key features: - Preserves variable labels through transformations - Handles multiple NA representations - Flexible control over factor conversion - Works with data.frames, tibbles, and data.tables